blfcweb/biggestlittlefc.github.io/hotel.md

 **Debit Card Users**\: please click here to read this : The hotel holds an extra $50/night from your card when you check in.
 If you check in using a debit card, this will reduce your available balance.
 It may take as many as 10 days after checkout to be returned to your account; your bank controls that, not the hotel.

-Tip: if you're eating in on-site restaurants, charge to your room to utilize this tied-up money.
+Tip\: if you're eating in on-site restaurants, charge to your room to utilize this tied-up money.

 </div>